Nitrous Oxide Sedation in Etobicoke, TorontoBook An Appointment

-Nitrous oxide sedation is typically used for mild dental procedures where the patient is awake but relaxed.
+Nitrous oxide sedation is typically used for dental procedures where the patient is awake but relaxed.
 The gas is delivered through a mask that is placed over the patient’s nose, helping them to relax.
 The dentist controls the amount of gas the patient receives during the procedure.

 Dentistry that uses nitrous oxide is often referred to as “sleep dentistry.”
-However, this is actually an inaccurate description of the procedure since the patients are typically awake, unless they choose to undergo general anaesthesia.
+However, this is actually an inaccurate description of the procedure since the patients are typically awake, unless they choose to undergo general anesthesia.

 When undergoing sedation, a dentist will typically offer varying degrees.